CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 #### Onboard Application

-Creates an application or uses an existing application to manage source code using a modern on-boarding workflow in CAST Imaging Console.
+Creates an application or uses an existing application to manage source code using a modern on-boarding workflow in CAST Imaging.

 This command is used to perform the *Fast scan* or to *refresh* the sources contents before optionally perform a *Deep Analysis* (runs the analysis).